codex-academy/codeX_Feb2015Intro/colour-the-blocks.md

 In a file called task2.html create an HTML page that:

 * displays two blocks that are `10em` wide and have a grey background.
 The first block should have a red background, and say "stop."
 The second block should have a green background, and say "go."
-* has a `button` underneath each block
-    * the `button` text under the first block should be 'Make red'
-    * the `button` text under the second block should be 'Make green'
-* adds a `class` to the first block that makes the background red when the `button` under the first block is pressed
+* uses JavaScript to add a `class` to the first block that makes the background red
-* adds a `class` to the second block that makes the background green when the `button` under the second block is pressed
+* uses JavaScript to add a `class` to the second block that makes the background green

 The start of your HTML file should look look something like this.
 This time we're putting our CSS in a different file, and adding some JavaScript in a `script` tag.